What to Expect Before and After a Car Accident Trial in Alabama

 It depends.
 Cases involving two-car accidents might take just a day or two.
 More complex cases, especially those involving severe injuries, multiple cars, or trucking accidents, may take much longer.
 Your Birmingham accident lawyer can help you understand how long your trial should last.

-Who Are the Key People in a Car Accidents Trials?
+Who Are the Key People in a Car Accident Trial?

 Here are the people you can expect to see during a car accident trial:

-- The plaintiff (you).
+• The plaintiff (you).
 Lawyers and judges refer to the injured person as the “plaintiff.”
-In your car accidents trials, you will be the plaintiff.
+In your car accident trials, you will be the plaintiff.

 Here are some things you can expect to see during a car accidents trials:

-- Jury Selection.
-Weeks before trial, the court clerk will send jury duty notices to a random group of people.
+• Jury Selection.
+Weeks before the trial, the court clerk will send jury duty notices to a random group of people.
 The lawyers ask questions and strike potential jurors until 12 people remain.
 Those 12 will be sworn in as jurors.

-- Verdict.
+• Verdict.
 After instructing them, the judge will release the jury and send them into a special room to deliberate.
-The jury will weigh the evidence and make their decision.
+The jury will weigh the evidence and make its decision.

 Note that some trials are bifurcated.
 In these trials, the jury first hears evidence on fault.
 The verdict decides whether the defendant is responsible for the injuries.
 If the defendant is responsible, the jury then hears evidence on damages.
 The second verdict decides how much the plaintiff should receive in damages.